aws-samples/sap-automated-hana-patching/README.md

 :speech_balloon: CloudWatch Logging :speech_balloon:

 The SSM automation document will output logs to CloudWatch Log Groups.
 The log group in the sample code is SSMHanaAutomatedPatchLogs.
-To alter to a log group of your choice, update the value of the parameter CloudWatchLogGroupName in each step of the automation document, except the first one.
+To alter to a log group of your choice, update the value of the parameter CloudWatchLogGroupName in each step of the automation document where this parameter is present.

 :warning: Usage :warning: